Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

   myCommentNote->Set("New comment");
 }
 ~~~~~
-In order to edit auxiliary note data such as text and attachment position, plane for rendering and tesselated presentation,
+In order to edit auxiliary note data such as text and attachment position, plane for rendering and tessellated presentation,
 one should use a transfer object *XCAFNoteObjects_NoteObject* by GetObject and SetObject methods of *XCAFDoc_Note* class.
 *XCAFNoteObjects_NoteObject* class provides the following functionality:
 - HasPlane, GetPlane and SetPlane methods test, get and set plane for note rendering
 - HasPoint, GetPoint and SetPoint methods test, get and set note attachment position on the annotated object
 - HasPointText, GetPointText, SetPointText methods test, get and set test position
-- GetPresentation and SetPresentation methods allow to test for and specify tesselated presentation
+- GetPresentation and SetPresentation methods allow to test for and specify tessellated presentation

 After getting, the transfer object can be edited and set back to the note:
 ~~~~~